FrancescFe/api-pokemon/README.md

 I access the provided PokeAPI to recover only the data I want/need and create a simple DB formed by one table with 1 primary key and 5 columns.
 The DB is filled with some data about Pokemon first gen. But only is created and filled if it is empty.
+If DB is empty, SpringBootApplication needs about 45 seconds to get started (in my laptop).
+If DB already exists, SpringBootApplication needs about 4 seconds to get started (in my laptop).

 ## Security